 Neurodiversity is an evolving inclusive paradigm of the diversity of human minds.

 This paradigm recasts the experiences of neurodivergent people—those whose cognitive styles (e.g., Takiwātanga/Autism, ADHD, Plurality, Dyslexia, Stuttering) differ from presumed common or neurotypical forms of cognition—as neurodivergences rather than as disorders.
-Neurodivergent communities have been developing this paradigm since the late 1990s to achieve justice-seeking goals such as resisting ableism (i.e., implicit and explicit forms of discrimination against disabled people).
-However, neurodivergent communities around the world still encounter systemic dehumanization in science and society because dominating theories and narratives continue to pathologize neurodivergence.
+Neurodivergent communities in the Global North have been developing this paradigm since the late 1990s to achieve justice-seeking goals such as resisting ableism (i.e., implicit and explicit forms of discrimination against disabled people).
+However, neurodivergent people around the world, especially in the Global South, still encounter systemic dehumanization in science, healthcare, education, and society because dominating theories and narratives continue to pathologize neurodivergence.
 Hence, my project aims to explore emancipatory philosophical and practical approaches for understanding neurodiversity with globally-informed neurodivergent networks as we advocate for our human rights as neurodivergent and disabled people.

 Together, we will attempt to answer this question: How can emancipatory narratives heal us from public and scientific artefacts that stifle neurodiversity such as eugenics, psychiatric classifications, and behaviourism?